How to Organize a Restaurant Kitchen

 This also is relevant when organizing your bar.
 Think of the space as a mini kitchen in your establishment.
 Everything from cocktail napkins and straws to corkscrews and rimmers should be within reach on a shelf underneath the counter.
 This not only creates a smoother operation when preparing drinks, but it also helps get beverages quickly to the customer.

-Use Shelves and Racks
+3. Use Shelves & Racks

 Instead of using closed cabinets and pantries, go with shelving units and racks that are out in the open space.
 Whether you choose wall-mounted options or standalone designs, both allow you to keep all your essentials easily accessible.
-When determining what goes where, consider dedicating storage by specific groups of items.

 When it comes to commercial kitchen organization, storing items in the refrigeration units is perhaps the most crucial tip.
 The way you lay out items not only improves the efficiency of your units, but it also helps the freshness and lifespan of all your ingredients and beverages.
-For example, spacing bulk items about 4 to 6 inches apart, you can improve circulation and help eliminate hot spots inside your refrigeration units.